martiserra99/canvas-user-interface-docs/docs/1.how-to-use/3.create-types/6.composite/2.lifecycle/lifecycle.md

 - **Locate**: It calls the `.locate(coords)` method on the element with the coords that were passed in its `.locate(coords)` method.
 Then, the coords of the element are assigned to its `coords` property.

 - **Draw**: It calls the `.draw(ctx)` method on the element with the canvas context that was passed in its `.draw(ctx)` method.

-- **End**: It may perform some final tasks that may be needed.
-Then, it calls the `.end()` method on the element.

-To perform these tasks the composite will call its lifecycle functions.
-These functions are implemented differently by every composite type and to implemenet them you have to use the `.lifecycle.set(name, func)` method, like so:

 ```javascript
 compositeType.lifecycle.set("onCreate", function (composite) {